laderast/exacloudTutorial/exacloud-tutorial.md

 Instead, you can test your jobs by opening up an interactive session on exacloud.
 Essentially, opening up an interactive session guarantees the use of a particular node on exacloud.
 You can run jobs in an interactive session on the command line, which is what we're are going to do.

-1. Take a look at the PMI script.
+1. Take a look at the PMI script ([]).
+What are the functions?
+2. We will be testing out the

 ##Task 2: Splitting up your problem